arnoudb/frostybot/LIGHTSAIL.md

   ![Lightsail10](https://i.imgur.com/jGsqePL.png)

 * Once you have opened the console, you can proceed to install Frostybot using the install script.
-All you need to type in the console is the following 3 commands:
+All you need to type in the console is the following 3 commands (you can also copy/paste them into the console):

       wget -4 https://tinyurl.com/frostybot-installer -O /tmp/install.sh
       chmod 700 /tmp/install.sh